 Overview of the College of Engineering & Information Sciences

 Anyone interested in engineering schools should consider DeVry University, as we have been an engineering and computing technology powerhouse for over 80 years.
 We offered one of the nation's first undergraduate degree programs in electronics engineering technology.
-Prospective students interested in engineering schools should be aware that we remain at the forefront of technology-based education and are graduating some of the most sought-after engineering and information science professionals.
+Prospective students interested in engineering schools should be aware that we remain at the forefront of technology-based education.
 Our career-oriented curriculum combined with intensive laboratory assignments fosters a collaborative learning environment that prepares our students for the real world.

 The College of Engineering & Information Sciences offers the following degree programs.
 Unless otherwise noted, all degree programs are available online1.